 Steam Deck Technical Specifications

 The Steam Deck runs a custom AMD Accelerated Processing Unit (APU).
 An APU has a CPU (processor) and GPU (graphics) integrated on a single chip, similar to how the Meta Quest 3 and 2 features the Qualcomm XR2.

 The AMD APU in the Steam Deck is Zen 2 CPU architecture, originally unveiled in 2019.

 The graphics on the Steam Deck is RDNA 2, which has a few nice features for gamers:

 - AMD Infinity Cache

 Valve promises that you can play AAA games on the hardware.
 This is a pretty heavy promise considering the variance in game quality and optimization.

-The Steam Deck comes with an LCD panel with full capacitive touchscreen features.
+The 256 GB version of the Steam Deck comes with an LCD panel with full capacitive touchscreen features.
 It is a full 720p display screen that is 7 inches tall.
 It is a little bigger than the Nintendo Switch.

 The Steam Deck comes with three different storage options which also effects the price you pay for the hardware.